 Tractor-trailer and other large truck crashes are often incredibly complicated and may require extensive independent investigations.
 Many different pieces of evidence may need to be examined and analyzed to determine the true cause of an accident.

-The Champion Firm, P.C., can prove when a truck accident is the fault of such common causes as:
+The Champion Firm, Personal Injury Attorneys, P.C., can prove when a truck accident is the fault of such common causes as:

 - Failure to obey a traffic sign or control device

 - Driving under the influence (DUI) of alcohol, a controlled substance, or a prescription or over-the-counter drug

 - Reckless driving